MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-microsoftdefenderantivirus.md

 - If you enable this setting, the check for security intelligence updates will occur at the time of day specified.

-- If you disable or do not configure this setting, the check for security intelligence updates will occur at the default time.
+- If you disable or don't configure this setting, the check for security intelligence updates will occur at the default time.
 <!-- SignatureUpdate_ScheduleTime-Description-End -->

 <!-- SignatureUpdate_ScheduleTime-Editable-Begin -->